 Welcome to my website.
-My name is Helen Richardson, and I write contemporary literary fiction, poetry, and essays.
-I also work full-time as a freelance producer, making commercials and short films for channels, charities, and brands.
+My name is Helen Collerton, and I write contemporary literary fiction, poetry, and essays.
+I also work full-time as a freelance executive producer, making commercials, short films, and documentaries for channels, charities, and brands.

 Ever since I was a child, I have found solace, inspiration, insight, and joy, through reading and writing.
 Growing up, I surrounded myself with modern literature, and wrote stories or poetry at every available opportunity.
 Through books I was able to immerse myself in experiences, cultures, and emotions that were otherwise inaccessible, or totally separate from my own life.
 Books took me to wonderful and terrible places in equal measure, and filled my head with alternative ways of seeing, with other people’s opinions and tastes, with our many disparate motives and desires – the world seen through a thousand different lenses.
 This helped me understand how little each of us can really understand the world, how much we can learn from each other, and that we must remember to take ourselves with a pinch of salt!